top of page

 Using Stephen Willats ' Designs & Systems Ideology To Reflect The Work Of The Creative Agents

-I was particularly drawn to his use of the 'Tennis Supergirl' figure as a way of embodying identity, agency and experience and his 'Resource' booklets.
-Decoding his symbols, words and imagery and lending them to the Derbyshire project.
+I was particularly drawn to Willats' use of the 'Tennis Supergirl' figure as a way of embodying identity, agency and experience in his related Nottinghamshire 'Resource' booklet.
+Decoding his symbols, words and imagery and lending them to this Derbyshire project seemed a fitting second attempt at an accurate creative listener response.

 I developed my own version, the Derbyshire Supergirl, to represent the Creative Agents and the journeys I had been witnessing.
 It felt like a possible way to bring together what I had been observing, sensing and trying to understand into a form that could be shared.